oraichain/oraichain-price/README.md

 ## AI Oracle background

-* The AI Oracle protocol developed by Oraichain allows users to run AI services such as AI pricefeed, face recognition, or OCR in a decentralized manner.
+* The AI Oracle protocol developed by Oraichain allows users to run AI services such as AI price feed, face recognition, or OCR in a decentralized manner.

 * Each service contains several data source scripts, which fetch external AI APIs to get the result.